Where to Stay in Sibu

 Waterfront and Market Area

-Paramount Hotel is another solid mid-range choice along the waterfront strip — slightly older in terms of fittings but in the right location and good value at RM100–180.
+Tanahmas Hotel and Premier Hotel Sibu are the two most reliable mid-range options, both on or near the main commercial strip at MYR 160–300.
+Paramount Hotel is another solid choice along the waterfront strip — slightly older in terms of fittings but good value at MYR 100–180.

 Budget Guesthouses

-Several older guesthouses in the streets behind the main market run at RM50–90 per night for a private room.
-These are in the traditional Sibu mould: tiled floors, ceiling fans or window air-conditioning units, Chinese owner who will point you at a coffee shop around the corner for breakfast.
+Several older guesthouses in the streets behind the main market run at MYR 50–90 per night for a private room.
+These are in the traditional Sibu mould: tiled floors, ceiling fans or window air-conditioning units, straightforward breakfast nearby.
 Not glamorous, but honest value for a transit night.

 Getting the Timing Right